-During the first semester of any graduate program, the student and the major advisor will prepare a complete Plan of Study.
+During the first semester of any graduate program, the student and the major advisor will prepare a draft Plan of Study.
 This plan will include a schedule of courses to be completed and a timetable of the proposed total program.
-Only courses at the 400 and 500-level, will apply toward completion of a graduate program.
-During the first or second semester, after the student meets with their Guidance Committee, changes in the plan and recommendations by the committee will be included in a revision.
-The revised plan should then be signed by the committee members and submitted to the NRES Student Services Center for inclusion in the student file.
-FOR ALL GRADUATE STUDENTS, THIS IS DUE APRIL 1 OF THE SEMESTER FOLLOWING ENROLLMENT IN NRES 594.
+Only courses at the 400- and 500-level will apply toward completion of a graduate program.
+During the first or second semester, after the student meets with his/her their Guidance Committee, changes in the plan and recommendations by the committee will be included in a revision.
+This revised plan must then be signed by all committee members and submitted to the NRES Student Services Center by reading day of the second semester of enrollment.
 All members of the student's Guidance Committee should be provided a copy of the plan.
 If there is to be any deviation from the plan, modifications must be approved by the student's Guidance Committee.
 In order to complete the degree requirements in a timely manner, it is the responsibility of the student to take into consideration which semester(s) necessary courses will be available.
-Some courses are only offered in alternate years, or may be cancelled for other reasons, such as low enrollment or faculty sabbatical leaves.
-Schedules of when NRES courses are offered can found on our web pages under graduate course offerings.
-The Plan of Study outline form can be found in the appendix of this document.
-The plan of study with the signatures of the Guidance Committee affixed is due to the Student Services Center by Reading Day of the spring semester following completion of NRES 594.
-If the plan is not received, students will be placed on departmental advising hold until the plan is received.
+Some courses are only offered in alternate years, or may be canceled for other reasons, such as low enrollment or faculty sabbatical leaves.
+The Plan of Study outline form can be found in appendix A of this document.
+If the completed plan with committee signatures affixed is not received on time, students will be placed on departmental advising hold until the plan is received.
 Advising holds prohibit access to student registration.
+Reading day is listed on the Academic Deadlines website http://registrar.illinois.edu/registration/deadlines.html.